About Eight of Pentacles

 To hammer that point, I leave you with this quote by Henry Ward Beecher, a clergyman, abolitionist and women’s suffrage advocate of the 19th century:

-"Greatness lies not in being strong, but in the right use of strength; and strength is not used rightly when it only serves to carry a man above his fellows for his own solitary glory.
-He is greatest whose strength carries up the most hearts by the attraction of his own."
+“Greatness lies not in being strong, but in the right use of strength; and strength is not used rightly when it only serves to carry a man above his fellows for his own solitary glory.
+He is greatest whose strength carries up the most hearts by the attraction of his own.”~Henry Ward Beecher

 Some symbols forging the eight of pentacles Tarot card meaning:

-The bench is symbolic of taking a moment to examine the details.
-In a reading, benches indicate the querent might neeed to take some time to examine or savor the situations expressed in the card layout.
-See other benches in the cards.
+Bench: The bench is symbolic of taking a moment to examine the details.
+In a reading, benches indicate the querent might need to take some time to examine or savor the situations expressed in the card layout.
+More about the symbolic meaning of the bench in Tarot here.

-To aim specifically at the concept of "remarkability" we might entertain the idea of achievement in our endeavors for the sake of uplifting and enhancing our entire community.
-Look at other villages in the cards.
+To aim specifically at the concept of “remarkability” we might entertain the idea of achievement in our endeavors for the sake of uplifting and enhancing our entire community.
+More about city symbolism in Tarot here.

-Some questions crafted by the eight of pentacles Tarot card:,br>
+Some questions crafted by the eight of pentacles Tarot card:

 - What am I working so hard for?